-The Connecticut Hospice, the country’s first hospice, has been offering art projects for clients since the late 1970s.
+The Connecticut Hospice, the country’s first hospice, has been offering art projects for patients since the late 1970s.
 The thinking is that by providing creative outlets, the hospice can help residents improve their quality of life.
 It can help them feel in control of some aspects of their life as well, especially when they may sometimes feel frustrated and uncertain.

-Residents and clients are encouraged to share something of themselves through their artwork, along with performing arts like music, singing, poetry, and creative storytelling.
+Residents and patients are encouraged to share something of themselves through their artwork, along with performing arts like music, singing, poetry, and creative storytelling.
 Therapy is provided by a blend of artists, musicians, teachers, volunteers, and certified therapists with training in art and music.

 The personal instruction is supplemented by a variety of educational supplies, including movies, books and music.